- Home

 Removal of a body part

 If your cancer treatment involved the removal of a limb, breast or part of your genitals, it can cause feelings of grief, loss and anger.
-It will take time to get used to how your body and body image have changed.
-All this can affect your sexual desire and your sexual confidence.
+This can affect your sexual desire and your sexual confidence.
+It takes time to get used to how your body has changed and how that makes you feel.
 Try to remind yourself that you are loved for who you are, not for your particular body parts.
-For ideas and information on restoring body image, see Changes in appearance.
+For suggestions on restoring body image, see Changes in appearance.
+Talking to a psychologist or counsellor may help you improve your sex life and relationship, and ease distress after surgery.

-People who’ve had a breast or testicle removed may want to consider a prosthesis to improve appearance and self-esteem.
-This is a personal decision.
-Your specialist can give you more detailed information about your options and what the procedure involves.
+Prostheses – People who’ve had a breast or testicle removed may use a prosthesis to improve self-esteem.
+This is a personal decision and not something everyone wants.
+Your specialist can give you more information about your options and what the procedure involves.

-Tips for adjusting to the removal of a body part
+Tips for sex and intimacy after the removal of a body part

 - Touch your genitals to work out how your response has changed and what feels good.
 Explore other areas of your body that make you feel aroused when touched.
 This may take time and practice.